“She’s a Venus Anadyomene.”

 Lot of flash this week, Alex?
 Well, yeah … a week off work, a lull in larger projects, revision to

 avoid work around … and a deadline too.
 This piece was originally intended for the J.A.Mes Press Rebirth Anthology, except that it came up – can you believe this – too short.
 That was okay, though.
-It needed some context weaving through it if more than a handful of you were going to understand it, and I’d just about done that when I heard that the anthology has been postponed.
-It will come out, now, next spring, and I’ve got a few months to come up with a third entry, something quite different, perhaps.
+It needed some context weaving through it if more than a handful of you were going to understand it, and I’d just about done that when I heard that the anthology had been postponed.